erngvq/Python-Fun/README.md

 ---
 ### enumerate() Method
-Adds a counter to an iterable and returns it in a form of enumerate object
+Adds a counter to an iterable and returns it in a form of enumerate object.
 ```python
 lst = ['Barry', 'Allen', 'Flash']
 stg = 'Zoom'